 And this ugly myth has spawned a “sub-myth” that server reductions of scale create the greatest argument for cloud.
 With blade servers costing around $1,500, it’s a hard myth to understand, particularly when multi-programming and virtualization allow businesses to reuse their servers with increasing efficiency.
 For most cloud users, operations and support costs are more likely to make the case for private cloud than server or hardware costs.

-2. All clouds are built by connecting multiple virtualization-equipped data
+2. All clouds are built by connecting multiple virtualization-equipped data centers.

 This myth is likely perpetuated because virtualization-based cloud strategies like OpenStack receive major publicity and Infrastructure as a Service (IaaS), the most common cloud service, is essentially a virtual machine (VM).